gaepdit/email-queue/README.md

 #### GET /batches

-Returns a list of all Batch IDs in the system for the provided API Key, ordered by creation date descending.
+Returns a list of all Batch IDs in the system for the provided Client ID, ordered by creation date descending.

 #### POST /batch/